AguaClara/Textbook/Textbook_Creation_Help/rst_intro.rst

 How do I write RST?
 -------------------

 RST is friendly to learn and powerful.
-There are many useful cheatsheets, like `this one <https://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html#inserting-code-and-literal-blocks>`_ and the next page on this site: :ref:`Functionality in RST and AguaClara Convention <title_aguaclara_rst_convention>`, which is specifically for AguaClara and this textbook project.
+There are many useful cheatsheets, like `this one <https://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html#inserting-code-and-literal-blocks>`_.
 When you start writing RST, look at the cheat sheets all the time.
 Use :code:`ctrl-f` all the time to find whatever you need.

 **Things not covered in most cheat sheets which are of critical importance:**